cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V9.md

 ## IMPORTANT: new `IDBNoWrap` default

-Version 8 of the lib fixed a legacy issue about how data was stored in `indexedDb`.
+Version 8 of the library fixed a legacy issue about how data was stored in `indexedDb`.

 To manage backward compatibility, a new `IDBNoWrap` option was introduced:
 - `true`: new and clean behavior